“Whatever thy hand findeth, do with all thy might.” This was the advice that Adenike Ogunlesi’s mother would repeatedly give her as a child.

 Ogunlesi is the entrepreneur behind Nigerian children’s clothing manufacturer and retailer, Ruff ‘n’ Tumble.
 The brand has 15 stores across five cities in the country and has another opening before the end of the year.
 There are further plans to open an additional 28 stores between 2016 and 2018.

-It all started during a rainy season in 1996 when Ogunlesi decided to make her three small children pyjamas.
+It all started during the rainy season in 1996 when Ogunlesi decided to make her three small children pyjamas.
 They were cotton, colourful, and trimmed with lace with a Peter Pan collar.
 There was nothing like them in the market.

 She began selling them out of the boot of her car after dropping her children at school.
 When they sold, her husband suggested she make other clothing for children too.
 “So I took all my kids clothes apart to see how they were made, developed patterns out of some of them, and just started making trousers, shorts, shirts and skirts, and all kinds of things.”